freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 On a more technical side, bsd.qt.mk has been replaced by qt.mk and qt-dist.mk.
 The porter's handbook is being updated (with thanks to Tobias Kortkamp).

-Further we have been keeping cmake and Qt5 and almost every other port under our control up to date.
+Further we have been keeping CMake and Qt5 and almost every other port under our control up to date.
 SDDM has been updated to the next-to-latest release with backported security fixes.